 Epic adventures and fish await on the Big Manistee River, Pere Marquette, Au Sable River, Pine River, Bear Creek, and Big Sable River.
 Trophy brown trout and rainbow trout are available year round.
 Spring steelhead run in early March to April.
 Salmon enter the rivers in late August to September.
 Fall steelhead and lake run browns start to show in late October and November, and Winter steelhead can be found in the river systems December through February.

 The Big Manistee River

-By far the river with the most opportunities in our area, the Big Manistee is just that, averaging 200 feet wide in the Hodenpyle Dam and Tippy dam sections of this river.
+By far the river with the most opportunities in our area, the Big Manistee is just that, averaging 200 feet wide in the Hodenpyl Dam and Tippy dam sections of this river.
 Not to worry this wonder river is easily wadable for miles, especially below Tippy Dam, with large gravel riffles punctuated by pockets and deeper holes.
 Several popular spots are the dam itself, accessible from both sides.
 Then you have Sawdust hole and Suicide bend.
-Below Hodenpyle Dam there is plenty of peaceful trout opportunities, the migratory fish can’t make it past Tippy Dam so above it trout, bass and pike rule.
+Below Hodenpyl Dam there is plenty of peaceful trout opportunities, the migratory fish can’t make it past Tippy Dam so above it trout, bass and pike rule.
 The Big holds healthy populations of just about everything from Walleye, Bass, Pike, Trout, Steelhead, Salmon and Skamania just to name a few.
 Open all year round makes it the most reliable fishery for our local area.
 It’s stocked each year with 60,000 brown trout, 84,000 steelhead, and 100,000 coho salmon, making it the perfect year round fishing spot.

 Little Manistee River